Planning a birthday party can feel overwhelming, but it’s not if you break it down into small tasks.

 06 of 10

 One Day Before the Party

-- Rent any movies you’ll be showing at the party.
+- Rent any movies that’ll be showing at the party.

 - Clean the party area.

-- Do any decorating you can at this time, such as hanging streamers and banners
+- Do any decorating at this time, such as hanging streamers and banners.

-- Set up whatever you can that won't be disturbed between now and the party time tomorrow, such as setting the table, setting up party game props or placing buffet servers that can be filled with food just before the party.
+- Set up whatever won't be disturbed between now and the party time tomorrow, such as setting the table, setting up party game props or placing buffet servers that can be filled with food just before the party.

-- Make the cake or confirm your order with the bakery.
+- Make the cake or confirm the order with the bakery.

 07 of 10